 Albania is the perfect budget-friendly summer destination due to its cheap prices, stunning beaches and free and affordable activities.
-Food and accommodation are very affordable in Albania and there is cheap public transport as well as car hire, having your own vehicle is a great way to explore more of the country.
+Food and accommodation are very affordable in Albania.
+There is cheap public transport as well as car hire; h

 For those with a love of adventure, Albania offers amazing hiking in the north of the country known as the Albanian Alps.
 Hiking between small villages you can discover clear waterfalls, pool, and stunning mountain views.
 In the south, you can find ‘The Blue Eye’ an impossibly clear deep water spring and a canyon filled with natural thermal pool.

 And if you’re not already sold on Albania there are also quirky cities and UNESCO Heritage old towns to explore.
 The capital, Tirana, offers all kinds of historical, arty, and cultural things to do all surrounded by great cafes and restaurants.